AnchalGupta11/Shopping-Cart-Rest-API/README.md

         env/Scripts/activate

 Virtual environment is set now, import all the necessary modules and run the file.

+Modules are
+              pip3 install flask

+              pip3 install dnspython

+              pip3 install flask_mongoengine

+              and what is required

 (If you recieve 500 internal error while calling api of api_mongo.py then try to run mongodbstart.py and see whether desired operations are printed or not.)

 To call the api you can use postman or httpie